 Know your shots

 The one-hit wonder weapon shoots with a fire rate of 41.24 rounds per minute, which is a 93 percent difference to the AK-47’s 600 RPM.
 It also takes 3.67 seconds to reload, meaning that you should consciously think of how many bullets you have left and when to reload.
 Timing each of your shots and knowing when it’s appropriate to reload will prevent you from looking silly during rounds.

 I’m not an economist–why learn economy?

 Buying Counter-Strike’s most beloved rifle also comes with a cost–$4,750 to be exact.
 Gaining knowledge of general CS:GO economy will help you know which utility to buy and what’s appropriate during each situation, such as eco-saves, quasi-buys (force-buy), or full-buys.
 It’s okay to buy only kevlar without a helmet against Terrorist buys, but you’ll definitely want a full grenade set to defend from executes and delay for your teammates’ rotations.
 Against Counter-Terrorists, always buy kevlar with helmet with a few situational grenades.

 Your trusty sidearm

 It’s good to be mindful of which pistol you use to complement your AWP.
 A preferred sidearm is great, but it’ll cost you.
-The large magazine sizes and high damage outputs of the Tec-9 and Five-Seven are great for mowing down enemies in breakneck fashion.
-The P250 is better for controlled shots and overall accuracy.
+The high damage outputs of the CZ-75 and Desert Eagle are great for mowing down enemies in breakneck fashion.
+The P250 and Five Seven are better for controlled shots and overall accuracy.
 Be wary of copying pros who stick to the default pistols–their aim is perfect enough for them to consistently hit kill shots.

 FalleN or Skadoodle?